jlinoff/symcif/README.md

     -i FILE, --input FILE
                        The input file name.
 Default is stdin.

+    -l, --list         List the supported ciphers and digests.

     -m DIGEST, --message-digest DIGEST, --digest DIGEST
                        Specify the message digest to use.
 The default is sha256.
                        See the --list output for the available message digests.